How to set up your wireless network.

 Once you set up your network, you can wirelessly access the Internet from your computer, laptop, game system and more.
 Your wireless gateway or wireless router makes it easy to set up your network and adjust your settings.
 You can find out more information about wireless networking or Wi-Fi before you begin, or find out how to set up a wireless network with these simple steps.

-The following steps are specific to customers with the Wireless Gateway 1 (model number TG852G, TG862G, SMCD3DNV, or TC8305C) or Wireless Gateway 2 (model numbers DPC3939 or TC8706).
+The following steps are specific to customers with the Wireless Gateway 1 (model number TG852G, TG862G, SMCD3DNV, or TC8305C) or Wireless Gateway 2 (model numbers DPC3939).
 Other routers may have some variations.

 Connect Your Wireless Gateway